MiMoText/MiMoTextBase_Tutorial/pages/tutorial/change_over_time.md

 ### **Change Over Time**

-The MiMoText graph contains information on first publication dates of all of the work items (novels) referenced by the _Bibliographie du genre romanesque français_ (Martin, Mylne, and Frautschi 1977).
+The MiMoText graph contains information on first publication dates of all of the work items (novels) referenced by the _Bibliographie du Genre Romanesque Français_ (Martin, Mylne, and Frautschi 1977).
 This enables us to retrieve change over time, optionally combining it with other properties.

 Let’s start with a simple example: The following query shows the `first publication date` (`P9`) of all the novel items in the corpus.